 This part of the evening was sponsored by FirstBank.
-FirstBank is a sponsor of Aspen Real Life and they also sponsor others throughout the valley who support community.
-Stacey Novak, Glenwood Springs FirstBank Vice President, and one of Solomon’s closest friends, stayed with us after rafting, and together we made the rounds to their favorite places for cocktails and appetizers.
+FirstBank is a sponsor of Aspen Real Life and they also sponsor others throughout the valley who support the community.
+Stacey Novak, Glenwood Springs FirstBank Vice President, and one of Solomon’s closest friends stayed with us after rafting, and together we made the rounds to their favorite places for cocktails and appetizers.
 As we hopped from one place to the next, I saw in action how Solomon’s motto of building businesses off of relationships worked in his circles.
 With every business owner and Chef we met, the love was real and I bared witness to the tight network of support they had with each other, a network that I would like to see radiate throughout our valley.

 Riviera Supper Club & Piano Bar

 First on Solomon’s agenda was to get his favorite cocktail at the Riviera Supper Club, the French 75, which he gets served to him in a sippy cup rather than their fun cocktail glasses, apparently too fancy and fragile for someone who expresses himself through his hands.